yeshua453/website/docs/controls/linechart.md

 ### `prevent_curve_over_shooting`

 Whether to prevent overshooting when draw curve line on linear sequence spots.

 Defaults to `False`.

 ### `prevent_curve_over_shooting_threshold`

 Threshold for applying prevent overshooting algorithm.

 Defaults to `10.0`.

 ### `shadow`

 Shadow to drop by a chart line.

-The value is the instance of `ft.Shadow` class.
+Value is of type [`BoxShadow`](/docs/reference/types/boxshadow).

 ### `selected_below_line`